shahraizali/awesome-django/README.md

 * [django-compat](https://github.com/arteria/django-compat) - Forward and backwards compatibility layer for the officially supported Django versions.
 * [django-compat-lint](https://github.com/ubernostrum/django-compat-lint) - Check Django compatibility of your code.

+## CRM

+*Packages that help to manage business relationships of the organization.*

+* [Django-CRM](https://github.com/MicroPyramid/Django-CRM) - Customer relationship management dashboard where you can manage customers at sales of the organization.
+It Provides to manage leads information and its activity, track issues from leads, manage contacts to send emails of leads and accounts.

 ## Dashboards